SouravGanesh/Healthcare-Analytics-Tableau/README.md

 The dataset was downloaded from [Synthea](https://synthetichealth.github.io/synthea/), available in text format.

 ### PostgreSQL Setup
-1. Create tables in PostgreSQL using the code available in 'SQL Queries - DDL'.
+1. Create tables in PostgreSQL using the code available in `SQL Queries - DDL`.
 2. Import data from flat files using the import wizard.

 ### Business Requirements